Fudan-iGEM/2025-wiki/pages/design.md

 *ACE2* encodes a transcription factor that, when disrupted, prevents mother-daughter cell separation after budding[^8], leading to the formation of a multicellular yeast system.

-We confirmed the successful knockout by observing the formation of multicellular clusters, clearly visualized through cell wall staining under a microscope.
+We confirmed the successful knockout by observing the formation of multicellular clusters, clearly visualized through [cell wall staining](/results/#fig1) under a fluoresence microscope.

-### Module2— External Signal Response
+### Module 2 — Response to External Signal

-Endogenous signaling pathway play central roles in regulating efflux pumps, cell wall remodeling, and stress responses, thereby fundamentally shaping antifungal resistance[^10].
-This underscores the critical importance of external signal perception and membrane context in fungal biology.
+Endogenous signaling pathway play central roles in regulating efflux pumps, cell wall remodeling, and stress responses, thereby fundamentally shaping antifungal resistance.[^10] This underscores the critical importance of external signal perception and membrane context in fungal biology.
 Building on this understanding, we introduced two key modifications into the Grape Yeast chassis:

-(1) the HsDOR-PRP signaling pathway: The HsDOR-PRP system endows the chassis with the ability to respond to specific external chemical signals.
+**(1) HsDOR-PRP signaling pathway:** This endows the chassis with the ability to respond to specific external chemical signals.

-(2) Membrane Re-engineering: The substitution of native ergosterol with cholesterol.
+**(2) Membrane Re-engineering:** The substitution of native ergosterol with cholesterol.
 This modification not only facilitates the proper function of human GPCRs but also mimics a drug-resistant fungal membrane phenotype, enhancing its comparability with mammalian cells.

-Collectively, these two modules transform the Grape Yeast into more than a synthetic biology system—it emerges as a novel multicellular chassis with high value for drug resistance studies and cross-species translatability.
+Collectively, these two modifications transform the Grape Yeast into more than a synthetic biology tool — it emerges as a novel multicellular chassis with high value for drug resistance studies and cross-species translatability.

 #### 1) Rewiring the Pheromone Response: HsDOR Integration